Bladder Stone Removal

 Remedies: The primary form of treatment for the condition is surgical bladder stone removal.
 Treatment options include surgeries that are minimally invasive, open surgery for larger stones, and cystolitholapaxy, which entails using ultrasound or laser treatment to break down the stones before removing them with a cystoscope.
 Moreover, changing your diet, consuming more water, and attending to underlying health issues are a few examples of preventative measures that may help decrease the frequency of recurring bladder stones.

-Procedure of Bladder Stone Removal
+Bladder Stone Removal Procedure

 • Preoperative Evaluation: To determine the size, number, and position of bladder stones, the patient has preoperative assessments that include a review of their medical history, a physical examination, and imaging tests (such as CT or ultrasound).